sabaak95/confusionDetection/readme.txt

 in unity or blender following the instructions in the link below: https://www.youtube.com/watch?v=8qD9dFyOSGY

 you can then view and apply the animations provided in the animation folder.
-You can also Documents/makehuman/v1py3/data/facs
+You can also add these to your animation folder:
+Documents/makehuman/v1py3/data/facs